23 Oct Acne skincare: what to use and what to avoid6 minute read

 Here’s how it goes: you see a product crop up on Instagram, you read about it in a magazine, or perhaps you just hear that something worked for a friend of a friend.
 You frantically get your hands on the product.
 You start using it and you’re full of hope.
 You don’t notice a difference straight away, but you figure it would be unreasonable to expect that.

-A few more days roll by and you think you notice a change.
+A few more days roll by and you notice a change.
 Just as you think your prayers have finally been answered, your skin flares once more.
 Perhaps it’s just my skin purging, you think.
 Surely your skin will start to clear soon?

 But with every day that passes, you start to feel a bit cheated.
 Your acne is still there.